-Port Port Headset 4-channel 2-channel 6-channel 8-channel
+Port Headset 2-channel 4-channel 6-channel 8-channel

 Light Blue Line In Line In Line In Line In

 Lime Line Out Front Speaker Out Front Speaker Out Front Speaker Out

 Pink Mic In Mic In Mic In Mic In

 Orange - - Center/Subwoofer Center/Subwoofer

-Black - Rear Speaker Out Rear Speaker Out Rear Speaker Out
+Black - Rear Speaker Out Rear Speaker Ou Rear Speaker Out

-Gray y - - - Side Speaker Out
+Gray - - - Side Speaker Out

-- 10. USB 2.0 ports 1 and 2.
-These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - 11.
-USB 2.0 ports 3 and 4.
-These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - DVI port.
-This port is for any DVI-D compatible device.
-DVI-D can't be converted to output RGB Signal to CRT and isn't compatible with DVI-I. - 13.
-DisplayPort.
-This port connects a display monitor or a home-theater system.
+- USB 2.0 ports 1 and 2.
+These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - USB 2.0 ports 3 and 4.
+These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - 12.
+COM port.
+This port is for pointing devices or other serial devices. - Optical S/PDIF Out port.
+This port connects an external audio output device via an optical S/PDIF cable. - 14.
+PS/2 keyboard port (purple).
+This port is for a PS/2 keyboard.